jthomas845/auto-portfolio/content/pages/index.md

       - type: FeaturedItem
         title: Personal
         subtitle: ''
-        text: >
+        text: >+
           Some of my favorite programming languages are Python, Java, and JavaScript.

+          Some topics I really care about include Web Development, Machine Learning, Computer Vision, Unmanned Robotics and Industrial Robotics,

-          I grew up with a teacher and an engineer as parents; funny enough, the jobs I've worked over my career have primarily been as an engineer or as a teacher
+          I grew up with a teacher and an engineer as parents; funny enough, the jobs I've worked over my career have primarily been as an engineer or as a teacher.

         actions:
           - type: Button
             label: ''